-- Think about your interviewers – admissions officers, professors, alumni, current students, MBA programme director.
+- Think about your interviewers – admissions officers, professors, alumni, current students, MBA program director.
 Experts from Shine Admissions advise:

 For instance, you could certainly ask alumni interviewers about the classes they found most memorable, though it wouldn’t be wise to ask them about new academic programs they may not be aware of.
 Similarly, admissions staff might not be able to speak from personal experience about attending the program, while current students won’t be able to discuss the impact on their careers after graduation.

 - Stick to your genuine interest and show passion.
-Ask question about aspects of the b-school and programme in which you have a genuine interest.
+Ask question about aspects of the b-school and program in which you have a genuine interest.

-- Always give examples from your experience or refer to what the b-school and programme offer.
+- Always give examples from your experience or refer to what the b-school and program offer.

 - Don't pretend you're perfect.
 After all, you are going to graduate school to learn and improve yourself.

 - Ask questions that are not easily answered by checking a website.
 However, if there is something of particular interest from the b-school's website or brochure, ask for details.
-This demonstrates that you have researched that MBA programme really well.
+This demonstrates that you have researched the MBA program really well.

 - Show passion.